r2abreu/ghibli-world/README.md

 ## API's

-It consumes this [Ghibli API](https://ghibliapi.herokuapp.com/) data as main API for the API.
+It consumes this [Ghibli API](https://ghibliapi.herokuapp.com/) data as main API.

 ## Installation